Injury and illness recordkeeping: Take it step-by-step

 - Work-related injuries and illnesses related to musculoskeletal disorders.

-You must report each fatality or multiple hospitalization incident within 30 days of the incident to OSHA.
+You must report each fatality, hospitalization, amputation, or loss of an eye to OSHA.

-Verbally report to OSHA the death of an employee or the inpatient hospitalization of three or more employees as a result of a work-related incident.
+Verbally report to OSHA the death of an employee within 8 hours or the inpatient hospitalization of one or more employees, or an amputation or loss of an eye as a result of a work-related incident, within 24 hours.